 A medium that allows me to speak when I cannot find the words.

 A medium through which I explore my subconscious, allowing contents and hidden feelings to surface.

 A medium that allows me to create objects containing subtle values intelligible to others.

 A medium that lets me breathe my freedom.

-His work is a reflection of your inner world, where the obvious show has rarely been a target.
-The artist, who as an experienced teacher mastered the arcane art, often waives the motion control, the acutance, or rigorous mechanical accuracy that allows photography to leave open the eloquence of the form and must cross subjetivities which truly meet the work and the reader.
+His work is a reflection of his inner world, where showing the obvious has rarely been a target.
+The artist, who as an experienced teacher masters the technological aspect of art, often waives the control of the movement, the acutance, or the rigorous mechanical accuracy that enables photography, to leave the eloquence of the form open, and the essential crossroad of subjectivities, where the artwork and the reader can truly meet.

-One of the constants in his extensive work is the importance that it exerts its fascination with nature, the human body free from the artifices of the garment, where a fold is another landscape mode or how cycles and times their way and leave their mark on a stone or a plant mass.
+His fascination with nature and the importance that it exerts in his work is one of the constants in his extensive work.
+The human body, free from the artifices of the garment, where a fold is another kind of landscape or how cycles and time make their way and leave their mark on a stone or a vegetation.

 His work has been exhibited in national and international galleries and museums more than 700 times, and is part of around the world relevant institutions’ collections.
 Hundreds of references and publications document both his work and his personal journey from 1975 to the present day.

 In recognition of his contribution to contemporary art, The Royal Academy of Fine Arts of St. Louis, has awarded its admission as full member.

 Rafael Navarro is the author of the following books: